 Certain categories of minor sources that emit hazardous air pollutants must comply with special federal regulations governing “area sources.”
 Information about these standards can be found at EPA’s Air Toxics Web Site.
 You may also want to view EPA's Air Permit Programs.

 For more Air Quality Permitting inquiries, please contact Stephen S. Ours, Branch Chief, Air Quality Permitting.

 Source category permits* are standardized permits that cover a specific air pollutant source type.
 This standardized permit document is subject to public review at the time of initial issuance and renewal, but each facility applying for coverage under the permit is not subject to a separate public review process.

-Currently, the District has issued a source category permit for the following type of source.
-Please follow the link to apply for the permit.
+Currently, the District has issued source category permits for the following types of sources.
+Please follow the relevant link to apply for the permit.

 - Area Source (minor source) Dry Cleaning Facilities Using Perchloroethylene [PDF] (Valid through July 24, 2019)

 - Temporary Portable Crusher/Screen Equipment [PDF] (Valid through September 30, 2019)

 An owner or operator of a source covered by this source category who is interested in a source category permit must apply through the DDOE Air Quality Division, Permitting Branch.
 DDOE will review the application and either approve or deny it.
 Once an application is approved, the permit goes into effect.
 If the applicant does not receive at response from DDOE within the specified timeframe, the application will be automatically approved.

 As an alternative to a source category permit, an owner or operator of a source in one of the source categories has the option to apply for a standard facility-specific Chapter 2 permit.
 See Minor Source Permits (above) for applicable procedures.
 If the owner or operator chooses this alternative, a facility-specific public comment period will occur before permit issuance.

 *In many other jurisdictions, source category permits are known as “general permits”.